 |NOTES: * Wisconsin provides Medicaid eligibility to adults up the poverty level under a Medicaid waiver.
 As a result, there is no one in the coverage gap in Wisconsin. ** The “100%-138% FPL” category presented here uses a Marketplace eligibility determination for the lower bound (100% FPL) and a Medicaid eligibility determination for the upper bound (138% FPL) in order to appropriately isolate individuals within the range of potential Medicaid expansions but also with sufficient resources to avoid the coverage gap.
 Totals may not sum due to rounding.
 N/A: Sample size too small for reliable estimate.

-SOURCE: KFF analysis based on 2017 Medicaid eligibility levels and 2017 Current Population Survey.
+SOURCE: KFF analysis based on 2019 Medicaid eligibility levels and 2018 American Community Survey.